neo4j-drivers/testkit/boltstub/README.md

    E.g. `!: HANDSHAKE FF 00 00 01`
  * `!: PY ${ARBITRATY PYTHON CODE}`
    Executes the specified Python code once when the script is loaded regardless of how many times it is played (s. `!: ALLOW RESTART` and `!: ALLOW CONCURRENT` ).
-   Only a single lines are supported.
+   Only single lines are supported.
-   This particularly useful to initialize variables used later in the script (e.g., in Python lines or Conditional Blocks).
+   This is particularly useful to initialize variables used later in the script (e.g., in Python lines or Conditional Blocks).

 ## The Body